jo/couchdb-push/README.md

 push(url, source[, options], callback)
 ```

 * `url` - URL to a CouchDB database.
 Auth URLs are OK.
-See [nanos configuration](https://github.com/dscape/nano#configuration), as this argument is
-directly passed to nano.
+See [nanos configuration](https://github.com/dscape/nano#configuration), as this argument is directly passed to nano.
+As of v1.5.0 a nano object is supported, too.
 * `source` -  Can be a  Couchapp Directory Tree, JSON file or CommonJS/Node module.
 Please see [couchdb-compile](https://github.com/jo/couchdb-compile) for in depth information about source handling.
 * `options.multipart` - if set to `true`, attachments are saved via [multipart api](http://docs.couchdb.org/en/latest/api/document/common.html#creating-multiple-attachments).
 * `callback` - called when done with two arguments: `error` and `response`.